1himan/The-Royal-Game-of-UR/README.md

 The creation of this game was a journey in itself.
 Over the course of three weeks, I delved into the depths of coding, learning new skills and overcoming numerous challenges.
 Each problem faced was a stepping stone, leading me closer to the completion of this project.
 The journey was arduous, but the knowledge gained and the satisfaction of bringing an ancient game to life in the digital world made it all worthwhile.

 But the journey does not end here.
 In the spirit of the ancients, who were always striving for improvement, I too am planning to enhance this game.
-In the near future, I will be adding a room functionality, allowing more than two players to engage in this ancient battle of wits.
-For now, if you are playing on your local machine, you might need to split two windows side by side for the best experience.
-But fear not, for I am also working on adding interactive features to improve the user interface.
+I have recently added a room functionality, allowing more than two players to engage in this ancient battle of wits.
+I have also worked on adding interactive features to improve the user interface.

 ## How to Play